4321 Inverter

 4. Gate Via

-There’s one more step to connect a wire from our silicon Poly.
+There’s one more step to connect the gate input.
 Add a M1-PO via.

 Now run a DRC:

 RIP, another two violations.
-Make only M1 visible for more clarity
+Make only M1 layer visible for more clarity

 • M1 of the via is too close with our VOUT M1.

-• Fix: Move either one away to at least 0.09 um apart
+• Fix: Move either M1 rectangle away, so that they are at least 0.09 um apart

 • M1 of the via’s area is too small.
 It’s like an island

-• Fix: Add more M1 to the via so its area is more than 0.042 um²
+• Fix: Add a larger M1 rectangle to the via so its area is more than 0.042 um²

 LVS